TABLE OF CONTENTS

 Below are the variables which need to be replaced:

-Step 4: The user need to add below Payment related variable values in the environment variable list.
+Step 4: The user needs to add the below Payment related variable values in the environment variable list.

 Validations considered in API Automation